yangshun/front-end-interview-handbook/contents/javascript-questions.md

   - Object.create(Parent.prototype);
   - Object.create(new Parent(null));
   - Object.create(objLiteral);

-  - Currently, `child.constructor` is pointing to the `Parent`:
+- Currently, `child.constructor` is pointing to the `Parent`.
 If we'd like to correct this, one option would be to do:

 ```js
 function Parent() {